THAILAND BIRDING TOUR: DETAILED ITINERARY

 The numbers and diversity of wintering waders from northern Asia make a visit to this area an exciting experience.
 Best of all, the rare Spoon-billed Sandpiper has begun wintering in this area in recent years and it is quite possible to see up to five or more of these bizarre little waders here.
 Our second main quarry will be the rare Nordmann’s Greenshank, an endangered species whose world population is estimated to be just 1000 birds.
 Nordmann’s Greenshank breeds in the remote forest bogs of northern Sakhalin island and on the adjacent shores of the bleak Sea of Okhotsk and winters or migrates through scattered sites across southern Asia, this being one of the most accessible and reliable.
 Great Knot is regularly present and we also have a good chance of picking up the rare Asian Dowitcher, which migrates through the Gulf of Thailand at this time of year.

-We will spend the night at nearby Had Chao Samran.
+We will spend the night at nearby Laem Phak Bia (or Laem Pak Bia).

-En-route, we shall stop and examine some roadside paddies and marshes where we might well find White-throated Kingfisher, Green Bee-eater, Paddyfield Pipit and Brown Shrike.
+En route, we shall stop and examine some roadside paddies and marshes where we might well find White-throated Kingfisher, Asian Green Bee-eater, Paddyfield Pipit and Brown Shrike.
 Vinous-breasted Starling is also possible.

 Thailand: Days 3-4 Kaeng Krachan National Park is situated on the eastern side of the remote Tenasserim mountain range near the Burmese border.
 The National Park was established in 1981, after a visit to the area by the King of Thailand, and is the largest in the country, over 3000 square kilometres (1158 square miles) in extent, encompassing a wide range of forest habitats and possessing the richest forest avifauna in the entire country.